Are you witnessing the protests in Brazil? Share your images and videos with CNN iReport.

 “I think that what government hasn’t understood is that there will be no single demand that will calm people down, per se.
 I think fundamentally, if they don’t open up, if they don’t become more transparent and truly welcoming of participation, people will continue to demonstrate,” Orofino said.
 “It might be for now.
 It might be in the future, but this isn’t going to go away until we have a democracy that works.”

-Protesters say the poorest are being short-changed while the government spends the large bills on new stadiums and glitzy infrastructure for the soccer competition Brazil is hosting next year and the Olympic Games coming in 2016.
+Protesters say the poorest are being short-changed while the government spends the large bills on new stadiums and glitzy infrastructure for the soccer World Cup Brazil is hosting next year and the Olympic Games coming in 2016.

 They complain that corruption is driving up the costs.